DorukCem/mini_spreadsheet/readme.md

 Expressions evaluate to a value type or an error.
 Errors may arise from unparsable expressions (such as = 1  2), invalid operations (such as trying to add text to a number), etc. Text literals may be used in expressions using double quotes, such as = "hello" + "world".

 ### Ranges
 Range expressions may appear inside of function calls in this `FROM_CELL : TO_CELL` form.
 They can be used to operate on a range of cells.
 For example: `=sum(A1:A4)` would sum the first 4 elements of the first column.
+Range expressions are invalid after a certain size (100 rows and columns for now);

 ### Functions
 Functions perform a single action and evaluate to a result.
 They may take arguments separated by commas.
 Some functions may require a specific number of arguments, while others can take any number of arguments (for example, we can say sum(1, 2, A1:C5)).
 Functions always start with lowercase letters.